Nasi lemak: Medan variant

-The Medan Melayu Deli version of nasi lemak is usually served with a choice of side dishes, either rendang (beef or chicken) or balado (egg or shrimp in chili sauce).
-It may additionally include a sprinkle of crispy fried shallot, slices of omelette, kripik kentang balado (spicy potato chips), tempe orek (seasoned fried tempeh), perkedel (fried potato patties), sambal chili paste, and slightly bitter emping crackers.
+The Medan Melayu Deli version of nasi lemak is usually served with a choice of side dishes, either rendang (beef or chicken) or balado (egg or shrimp in chilli sauce).
+It may additionally include a sprinkle of crispy fried shallot, slices of omelette, kripik kentang balado (spicy potato chips), tempe orek (seasoned fried tempeh), perkedel (fried potato patties), sambal, and slightly bitter emping crackers.

-Next to rendang and balado, the vegetable dish sayur masak lemak (vegetables including long beans, cabbage, and long green chilies in coconut milk) is also offered.
-It is a popular street food in Medan, sold in small warung, usually together with Lontong Medan.
+Next to rendang and balado, the vegetable dish sayur masak lemak (vegetables including long beans, cabbage, and long green chillies in coconut milk) is also offered.
+It is a popular street food in Medan, sold in small warung, usually together with lontong Medan.